stonepros/stone/doc/rados/configuration/mon-config-ref.rst

    each other in order to establish a quorum.
 You can decrease the initial number of monitors to establish a quorum with this setting.

-.. index:: Ceph Monitor; data path
+.. index:: Stone Monitor; data path

 Data
 ----

-Ceph provides a default path where Ceph Monitors store data.
-For optimal performance in a production Ceph Storage Cluster, we recommend running Ceph Monitors on separate hosts and drives from Ceph OSD Daemons.
-As leveldb uses ``mmap()`` for writing the data, Ceph Monitors flush their data from memory to disk very often, which can interfere with Ceph OSD Daemon workloads if the data store is co-located with the OSD Daemons.
+Stone provides a default path where Stone Monitors store data.
+For optimal performance in a production Stone Storage Cluster, we recommend running Stone Monitors on separate hosts and drives from Stone OSD Daemons.
+As leveldb uses ``mmap()`` for writing the data, Stone Monitors flush their data from memory to disk very often, which can interfere with Stone OSD Daemon workloads if the data store is co-located with the OSD Daemons.

-In Ceph versions 0.58 and earlier, Ceph Monitors store their data in plain files.
+In Stone versions 0.58 and earlier, Stone Monitors store their data in plain files.
 This approach allows users to inspect monitor data with common tools like ``ls`` and ``cat``.
 However, this approach didn't provide strong consistency.

-In Ceph versions 0.59 and later, Ceph Monitors store their data as key/value pairs.
-Ceph Monitors require `ACID`_ transactions.
-Using a data store prevents recovering Ceph Monitors from running corrupted versions through Paxos, and it enables multiple modification operations in one single atomic batch, among other advantages.
+In Stone versions 0.59 and later, Stone Monitors store their data as key/value pairs.
+Stone Monitors require `ACID`_ transactions.
+Using a data store prevents recovering Stone Monitors from running corrupted versions through Paxos, and it enables multiple modification operations in one single atomic batch, among other advantages.

 Generally, we do not recommend changing the default data location.
-If you modify the default location, we recommend that you make it uniform across Ceph Monitors by setting it in the ``[mon]`` section of the configuration file.
+If you modify the default location, we recommend that you make it uniform across Stone Monitors by setting it in the ``[mon]`` section of the configuration file.